 During his first three years at SUNY Potsdam, Amiere Bell ’20, a theatre major with minors in dance and speech communication, has grown both academically and artistically.
-He has choreographed dances, played the lead role in “Wiley and the Hairy Man,” and landed on the President’s List the last two semesters—an impressive feat after entering SUNY Potsdam with a learning disability.
+He has choreographed dances, played the lead role in “Wiley and the Hairy Man,” and landed on the President’s List the last three semesters—an impressive feat after entering SUNY Potsdam with a learning disability.

 “It’s very hard for me to focus on math and reading, so that was a big challenge for me.
 When I write essays, it’s very difficult.
 I also didn’t start dancing until I came here, but I was able to do these things, take classes and grow once I came to SUNY Potsdam,” Bell said.

 Bell first learned about SUNY Potsdam from Kristie Fuller ’95, his theatre teacher at Indian River High School, who also works as an adjunct professor at the College.
 Fuller brought her students to SUNY Potsdam for mock interviews, which gave Bell a chance to see the campus firsthand.
 “I fell in love with the space and I was like, ‘This is the college for me!’
 This college has the arts, it’s diverse, the culture is rich.
 That is why I chose Potsdam,” Bell said.